 Jerry Lucius Pyrtuh is a doctoral student in the Applied Psychology and Prevention Science program.
 He seeks to strive toward conscientization of shared affects and psychic sufferings experienced by minority communities in the Northeastern Borderlands of India.
 He draws from critical decolonial psychology to think through pressure points of structural-systemic powers such as identity conflicts, normalized violences, class boundaries, geo-infrastructural alteration projects, and other political economies that complicate negotiations across the personal, intimate, and the ecological.
 Through this work, he hopes to co-imagine a psychology that moves outside the confines of the clinic by taking on a political, historical, and cultural consciousness, and into the intricate landscapes of people in communities.
 He is motivated towards transgressional and transformational scholarship that seek to materialize solidarities.

-Alicia Solomon
+Alisha Solomon

 Picture1.png